EduZu32/EduZu32/README.md

 ## Hello everyone 👋

-I'm EduZu32, a second-year Web Application Development (DAW) student.
+I'm Eduard, a second-year Web Application Development (DAW) student.
 I'm passionate about programming and I'm constantly learning to improve my skills and knowledge.

 ### 🚀 About Me
 - 🎓 I completed the first year of the Web Application Development (DAW) program at the European University.